Detroit Medical Center: Corporate governance

-Former Wayne County Prosecutor Mike Duggan was president and Chief Executive Officer from January 2004 through December 2012 when he left to mount a campaign to become mayor of Detroit.
+Former Wayne County Prosecutor Mike Duggan was president and chief executive officer from January 2004 through December 2012 when he left to mount a campaign to become mayor of Detroit.
 Joseph Mullany succeeded Duggan as CEO.
-Former WDIV journalist Emery King is contracted to serve as the voice commonly heard on DMC commercials, and presents the Emery King Healthcare Video Library at the Detroit Medical Center's website.

 Recognition

 Two of the Detroit Medical Center hospitals ranked in the top one percent in heart failure outcomes in the U.S. DMC Harper University Hospital and DMC Sinai-Grace Hospital ranked above the national average in a survey compiled by the Centers for Medicare and Medicaid Services (CMS) and the Department of Health and Human Services.
 The list included data from 4,807 hospitals across the United States.
 Of those hospitals, only 38 were ranked above the national average.
 The results are meant to assist the public in assessing how well their area hospitals care for patients with specific types of medical conditions including heart failure and heart attacks.
 The Detroit Medical Center is the only health system in the state of Michigan with two hospitals ranked at this level.

 The Detroit Medical Center was named to the list of the nation's 100 Most Wired Hospitals and Health Systems in July 2007.
 The list is the result of the Most Wired Survey and Benchmarking Study conducted since 1999 by the American Hospital Association and published in the July 2007 issue of Hospitals & Health Networks Magazine.
 The survey focuses on how hospitals use information technologies for quality, customer service, public health and safety, business processes and workforce issues.

 The hospitals in the "Top 100" show superior outcomes in four key areas: mortality rate, patient safety measures from the Agency for Healthcare Research and Quality (AHRQ), core measures from Hospital Compare and average length of stay.
 Based on analysis of the ninth annual Most Wired Survey and Benchmarking Study results, hospitals are embracing technology as a key tool for healthcare quality improvements.

 The Detroit Medical Center received the prestigious "Best Practices in Infrastructure Management" award in 2006.
 The award is given annually by Computerworld’s Infrastructure Management World, the premier conference for leaders in the data center and infrastructure Management sector.
 The award recognizes DMC's leadership and excellence among users of infrastructure management technology across the nation.
 The DMC was one of only two organizations bestowed the annual award that year.

 Harper University Hospital ranked as one of the top 30 hospitals in the country for Neurology and Neurosurgery by U.S. News & World Report.
 Children's Hospital of Michigan was ranked one of the top 30 hospitals in the country for children by the same publication.